Ammar03s/Temperature-Control-System/README.md

 4. Observe the temperature on the LCD and the status of the LEDs.
 5. The fan speed will adjust based on the temperature readings.

-## Conclusion

-This project demonstrates a simple yet effective way to control a fan based on temperature using an IR remote, providing a practical application for home automation and climate control systems.